kostyak127/nestjs-kafka/README.md

 Functionality:
 - send messages
-- subsribe to topics from your injectable classes
+- subscribe to topics (string and regexp) from your injectable classes
+- subscribe to one topic from many classes or functions
 - io-ts, joi, zod message validation
 - skip messages rules
 - getting message payload by property